decentralized-identity/interoperability/agenda.md

 ### Questions
 How does it all fit into the other groups?
 The SIGs(Health and travel) and discussion groups(Africa and Asia)?
+IS this the place to build and discuss test infratructures for interop?

 # Next meeting